Frequently Asked Questions

 Both!
 Since every session is customized to you and your body's needs, we can work on anything you'd like.
 However, you will always leave having had a balanced work out.

-What kind of ailments could Gyrotonic aid in and are their any limitations that would hinder practicing Gyrotonic?
+What kind of ailments could Gyrotonic aid in and are there any limitations that would hinder practicing Gyrotonic?

 How often should I schedule sessions?